 Who is this course for?

 The course is suitable for anyone wishing to improve public speaking skills.
 Previous participants have included executives, managers, researchers, bankers, advertisers, lecturers, solicitors, barristers, among other professionals, as well as students.

 We offer a range of intensive Public Speaking courses as well as one-to-one coaching, and bespoke group training – please get in touch at the email below.
 Our courses can be taken on the Goldsmiths campus (tax-free), and off-campus (client offices).

-You may also be interested in the following public speaking short courses offered at Goldsmiths.
+You may also be interested in the following public speaking short courses offered at Goldsmiths:

-A one-day course designed to help those who feel they fear public speaking or are nervous and lack confidence during public speaking.
+Combatting fear of public speaking – a one-day course designed to help those who feel they fear public speaking or are nervous and lack confidence during public speaking.

-A one-day course suitable for anyone wishing to learn about persuasion and mind influences and how they penetrate our mind to affect decision making.
+Decision making and the mind: weaknesses, biases and persuasion – a one-day course suitable for anyone wishing to learn about persuasion and mind influences and how they penetrate our mind to affect decision making.
 Understanding psychological processes at the core of decisions and communication are essential to effective public speaking.

-- 10% when a participant enrolls for more than one of our courses (at the same time)
+- 10% when a participant enrols for more than one of our courses (at the same time)

 - 20% UK students

 - 25% Members of the UK Law and Society Association (UKLSA)

 - If five people register from the same institution for the same intake, the fifth place is free